botzrDev/mcp-guard/docs/rate-limiting.md

 **Requests approaching limit:**

-Monitor `X-RateLimit-Remaining` in your client and alert when low.
+Monitor `x-ratelimit-remaining` in your client and alert when low.

 ### Audit Events